validatedpatterns/docs/content/blog/_index.md

     name: Blog
 ---

-Find out the latest news about Hybrid Cloud Patterns.
+Find out the latest news about Validated Patterns.